Free Bird Genetics

 Field Note

 BCS references use the 1-9 scale standard in beef cattle.
-Target ranges here reflect field experience primarily with Angus and Angus-cross recipients.
-Brahman and Brahman-influenced cows carry condition differently — BCS targets and cycling behavior should be interpreted with breed context in mind.
+Brahman and Brahman-influenced cows carry condition differently — the textbook BCS targets and cycling behavior should be read with breed context in mind.
+Brahman genetics also respond to CIDR-based protocols differently than Angus and other English breeds; the underlying feeding principle still applies.

 Questions about your program?